jaimoondra/submodular-polytope-projections/code/README.md

-## Experiments playbook for _Reusing Combinatorial Structure: Faster IterativeProjections over Submodular Base Polytopes_
+## Experiments playbook for _Reusing Combinatorial Structure: Faster Iterative Projections over Submodular Base Polytopes_

 All scripts are in folder `code`